kisom/kyleisom.net-archive/source/uses/index.markdown

 Github's medium plan (i.e. [my profile](https://github.com/kisom)) and [my Bitbucket account](https://bitbucket.org/kisom), although I still have a free Bitbucket account because I don't need more than 5 users.

-I keep a small network of [Sheeva plugs](http://www.plugcomputer.org/) running Debian that I use for small tasks.
-They don't draw too much power and are quite handy to have on hand.
-Anything that needs to run continually, aka any daemons I've got running, run on this network.

 ## what would be your dream setup?
 Ideally, I would have an iphone-sized computer, with shells to plug it into